 Archive for the ‘grilling’ Category

-With Thanksgiving now just weeks away, I’d like to share my recipe for what I consider to be the perfect turkey.
+With Thanksgiving on everyone’s mind, I’d like to share my recipe for what I consider to be the perfect turkey.

 I often get asked if I deep-fry my turkey for Thanksgiving.
 I think it’s way too messy and time-consuming for nothing better than an “OK-tasting” bird.
 I lived in the South for a few years, and my friends fried a turkey on several occasions.
-I wasn’t impressed.
+I wasn’t that impressed.

-First, you need to find a safe spot in the yard to blast the propane-fueled fryer so you don’t burn your house down.
+When frying, you need to find a safe spot in the yard to blast the propane-fueled fryer so you don’t burn your house down.
 Then you need to stand outside and freeze your butt off while it fries, while your friends and family are all indoors having cocktails.
 Then you need to get rid of gallons of used oil, and clean up a huge mess at the end of it all.
 And through all this, you need to make sure the oil is at the right temperature so you don’t get a scorched turkey on the outside and a raw turkey on the inside.

 No, thanks.